 The value of the investment portfolios increased considerably during 2024 following the significant gains in global equities and fixed interest asset prices during the year.
-In addition, £5.7m of investments was donated into the House portfolio from ARI.
+In addition, £5.7m of investments was donated into the House portfolio from The Association of the Relief of Infirmity in the West of Scotland.
 The House is able to adjust its level of giving to reflect changes in the income performance of the portfolios and those of its subsidiary company.
 The House could also choose to realise certain of its assets in the event income is remaining suppressed to sustain its charitable objectives given the highly liquid nature of the assets.